rfomin/elfbsp/README.md

 interpreted as filenames.
 This allows specifying a file which begins with a hyphen.

-Once invoked, AJBSP will process each wad file.
+Once invoked, ELFBSP will process each wad file.
 All the maps in the file have their nodes rebuilt, unless the --map option is used to limit which maps are visited.
 The normal behavior is to keep the output to the terminal fairly terse, only showing the name of each map as it being processed, and a simple summary of each file.
 More verbose output can be enabled by the --verbose option.

-Running AJBSP with no options, or the --help option, will show some help text, including a summary of all available options.
+Running ELFBSP with no options, or the --help option, will show some help text, including a summary of all available options.